-When we eventually get into the shed and get to work on accomplishing these goals, we quickly get overwhelmed and end up abandoning our goals.
-This more is better mentality may work for some for some goals in our life, however, when it comes to practicing improvisation and musicality, this mindset falls way short.
+When we eventually get into the shed and get to work on accomplishing our goals, we quickly get overwhelmed and end up abandoning ship.
+This more is better mentality may work for some for some goals in our life, however, when it comes to practicing improvisation, this mindset falls way short.

 Pick one thing to work on

 Now this doesn’t mean that you can pick any one thing or can set any one goal and you’ll see immediate improvement.
 There are a few important factors to keep in mind.

 - Pick something that you’re interested in and musically excited about: Learning shouldn’t feel like a chore and the material that you choose to work on shouldn’t feel like a school project that someone else is forcing down your throat.
 Find a goal that you can’t wait to get started on and a subject matter that means something to you

 - Set a goal that can be achieved in a relatively short amount of time: The longer a project takes and the bigger it is, the more likely you are to abandon it.
 Pick something that can be done in a few days or a week.
 Setting out to learn a list of 100 tunes or trying transcribe 20 of your favorite solos looks good on paper, but when you try to do it, it’s a different story.
 Pick one small goal at a time and complete it.

 - Make this one goal the focus of your practice routine: Incorporate all of the important elements of practice through the lens of this one goal – technique, sound, ear training, time, articulation, etc. Use this one tune or solo to practice all of your musical exercises.

 When you work on a small goal, you’re not just working on one isolated exercise.
 This goal can encompass all of your musical exercises.
 It’s your one-way ticket to improvement – don’t stop until you finish it!

 Here are a three simple, but challenging goal ideas to set for yourself in the practice room: